carbon-io/carbond/docs/ref/carbond.SslOptions.rst

        :type: string
        :default: undefined

        A string containing an opaque identifier for session resumption.
-If requestCert is true, the default is a 128 bit truncated SHA1 hash value generated from the commandline.
+If requestCert is true, the default is a 128 bit truncated SHA1 hash value generated from the command-line.
 Otherwise, a default is not provided.

     .. attribute:: sessionTimeout